XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 > Note, replace the IP address with the value for __your__ Service and make sure to target port 8080.

-You can see that the response of the `wget` call was created by an nginx Pod.
+You can see that the response of the `wget` call was created by an nginx pod.
 We have created a Service which we can interact with by using the built-in DNS server of Kubernetes.
-It will be reachable regardless of individual Pod restarts or scaling of the number of Pods.
+It will be reachable regardless of individual pod restarts or scaling of the number of pods.

 ## <a name='clean'></a>Cleaning up
 If your terminal is still active, exit it by running:
 ```
 exit
 ```
-Delete the 'wget' Pod:
+Delete the 'wget' pod:
 ```
 kubectl delete pod wget
 ```